 4. The JRCPTB’s specialist registration department will ask the Specialist Advisory Committee in Pharmaceutical Medicine to endorse its recommendation to the GMC that the trainee is eligible to apply for specialist registration.

 5. The GMC should contact the trainee following receipt of the JRCPTB’s recommendation and invite them to apply for their specialist registration via their GMC Online account.
-Please visit the GMC’s CCT or CESR CP web page for guidance on how to apply to the GMC for specialist registration.
+Please visit the GMC’s CCT web page for guidance on how to apply to the GMC for specialist registration.

 Applicants will be required to pay a specialist registration fee to the GMC.